MarcWu-929/marcwu-929.github.io/_pages/about.md

 # Education
+**The University of Texas at Austin**

+*PhD* in Geosciences, Austin, TX, USA, Present

 **University of Wisconsin-Madison**

-*Master of Science* in Biological Systems Engineering, Madison, WI, USA, Present
+*Master of Science* in Biological Systems Engineering, Madison, WI, USA, 2024-2026

  **Capital Normal University**